 - WIOA State plan strategy meetings

 - Blueprint Nebraska convening

-- Governor's Economic Development
+- Governor's Economic Development Summit

-Summit

 - Nebraska Workforce Development Board meetings

 - Nebraska CTE, Department of Economic Development, and Department of Labor planning meetings

 - Nebraska Career Education conference sessions

 - CTSO State Advisor retreat

 - State CTE staff planning meetings

-- Nebraska Partner Council Meetings - Association for Career and Technical Education of Nebraska (ACTEN) meetings - Comprehensive Local Needs Assessment pilot group meetings - NE Manufacturing Council meetings - Advance CTE Regional planning meeting - Educational Service Unit (ESU) Perkins Cadre meetings - Internal NDE cross-team and crossdivision meetings - One-on-one outreach
+- Nebraska Partner Council Meetings

+- Association for Career and Technical Education of Nebraska (ACTEN) meetings

+- Comprehensive Local Needs

+Assessment pilot group meetings

+- NE Manufacturing Council meetings

+- Advance CTE Regional planning meeting

+- Educational Service Unit (ESU)

+Perkins Cadre meetings

+- Internal NDE cross-team and crossdivision meetings

+- One-on-one outreach

-The Governor's Office was also consulted with respect to the State plan development through a oneon-one, face-to-face meeting as well as representatives from his staff attending stakeholder engagement meetings.
+The Governor's Office was also consulted with respect to the State plan development through a one-on-one, face-to-face meeting as well as representatives from his staff attending stakeholder engagement meetings.
 A final draft of the plan for review and support was delivered to the Governor on Tuesday, March 3, 2020.
-A request was made to hear back by April 2, 2020.
+A letter of support for the Nebraska Perkins V State Plan was provided by the Governor on April 13, 2020.